netzero-labs/netzero-labs/docs/tesla/BackupReserveUpdate.md

 **Note:**

 * You may want to update your existing automations to reflect the new allowed backup reserve range.
-  Future Netzero updates will include adjustments to the backup reserve slider options; we may also modify existing automations to make them compliant.
+  Future Netzero updates will include adjustments to the backup reserve slider options; we will also modify existing automations to make them compliant.

 * For "preserve Powerwall charge" automations, we're exploring alternative ways to make sure